nyushima/collective-methods/regular-expressions/README.md

 Regular Expressions are built into many programming languages.
 JavaScript has a [RegExp Object](http://www.w3schools.com/jsref/jsref_obj_regexp.asp) that is designed to work the the [String match() method](http://www.w3schools.com/jsref/jsref_match.asp).
 While Python has the [re module](https://docs.python.org/3.5/library/re.html).

 ##Syntax
-The following table explains Regular Expressions basic syntax and options.
+The following table explains the basic syntax of Regular Expressions.

 <table width="100%">
 <tr>